-The Cleveland Humanities Collaborative (CHC) is a partnership between Tri-C and CWRU to promote Tri-C student associate degree completion and subsequent transfer to CWRU to pursue a Bachelor of Arts degree with a major in any of CWRU’s humanities fields.
+The Cleveland Humanities Collaborative (CHC) is a partnership between Tri-C, Lakeland CC, LCCC, and CWRU to promote community college student associate degree completion and subsequent transfer to CWRU to pursue a Bachelor of Arts degree with a major in any of CWRU’s humanities fields.
 The CHC’s mission is to support student academic progress towards transfer to CWRU, strengthen faculty collaborations, and promote the humanities in northeastern Ohio.

-The CHC is funded by a generous four-year $1,550,000 grant from the Andrew W. Mellon Foundation, whose mission is to “strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.”
+The CHC is funded by a generous grant from the Andrew W. Mellon Foundation, whose mission is to “strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.”
 Program funding supports student opportunities, including a stipend for the summer bridge program, work-study in the humanities, research funds for independent study or short-term study abroad, as well as a scaffolded network of advising and mentoring.
-For faculty, the CHC supports programming through CWRU’s Baker-Nord Center for the Humanities, Tri-C’s Voices from the Village, the year-long work of a planning and oversight committee, and faculty involvement as dedicated advisors and mentors.
+For faculty, the CHC supports programming through CWRU’s Baker-Nord Center for the Humanities, the year-long work of a planning and oversight committee, and faculty involvement as dedicated advisors and mentors.
 In addition, the program supports a full-time program manager and administrative expenses.
-The goal is that over the four years the institutions can solidify a sustainable program into the future.
+The goal is that over the grant period the institutions can solidify a sustainable program into the future.

 Yes!
-CHC event programming is open to all Tri-C students, regardless of their intent to transfer to CWRU.
+CHC event programming is open to all Tri-C, Lakeland CC, and LCCC students, regardless of their intent to transfer to CWRU.

-A CHC Student is a current Tri-C student who is participating in the CHC.
-All Tri-C students are eligible to participate in CHC programming and events, regardless of their intent to transfer to CWRU.
+A CHC Student is a current Tri-C, Lakeland CC, or LCCC student who is participating in the CHC.
+All students are eligible to participate in CHC programming and events, regardless of their intent to transfer to CWRU.
 Students who have interest in transferring to CWRU and complete the CHC Student Program Application and CHC Program Agreement will then be eligible for the benefits listed here.

-A CHC Scholar is a CHC Student who has transferred from Tri-C after applying to CWRU and to the CHC program and is currently enrolled as a degree-seeking student at CWRU.
+A CHC Scholar is a CHC Student who has transferred from Tri-C, Lakeland CC, or LCCC after applying to CWRU and to the CHC program and is currently enrolled as a degree-seeking student at CWRU.

 Case Western Reserve University is a nationally-ranked research university located in the heart of University Circle.
 The College of Arts and Sciences, Baker-Nord Center for the Humanities, Social Justice Institute, and partner institutions such as the Cleveland Museum of Art, Western Reserve Historical Society, and Rock and Roll Hall of Fame and Museum, provide a unique and enriching environment for students to pursue individual interests in the humanities.